All her life, Lorri Devlin had been told that the troubling feelings she frequently experienced had a simple cause: She was "just anxious."

 The dismissive response was crushing, but in the 1970s mental illness was often regarded as a shameful character flaw.
 Devlin said her mother was especially sensitive because her brother, a World War II veteran, had spent time in a psychiatric hospital for what is now called post-traumatic stress disorder.

 Devlin said she learned to live with her feelings, gutting it out through nursing school and two difficult pregnancies.

 Her dentist remarked on the six teeth she cracked over several years and the ridge of scar tissue along the inside of her cheek and lip, which she bit during sleep.
 He, too, blamed a familiar culprit: anxiety.

 In her 30s, Devlin decided she was probably suffering from panic attacks and began therapy, which lasted for years.
-After describing her feelings of detachment, disorientation and terror, the therapist concurred with her self-diagnosis.
+After she described her feelings of detachment, disorientation and terror, the therapist concurred with her self-diagnosis.

 The therapist was kind and helpful, Devlin said, encouraging her to take up meditation and prescribing anti-anxiety drugs, which Devlin said she took sparingly.
 Even so, the episodes continued.